ckaotik/Stacked/README.md

 Currently only via ingame slash commands.
 Use `/stacked` or `/stacked help` to get a list of hints.

 - `/stack` to start stacking manually
+- `/stackgb` to start stacking the guild bank manually
 - `/stacked stackToBank true` to stack to bank, false to stack to bags
 - `/stacked showMessages true` to show, false to hide movement notices
 - `/stacked list` to list all items excluded from stacking